Home » blog » Romantic Living 101: Introducing How to Live a More Romantic Life

 ‘the Romantic tradition’

-Romantic Living then relates to definition two: “of, characterized by, or suggestive of an idealized view of reality.”
+Romantic Living relates to definition two: “of, characterized by, or suggestive of an idealized view of reality” and “a romantic attitude toward the past.”

 Another definition from Merriam-Webster describes romantic as “marked by the imaginative or emotional appeal of what is heroic, adventurous, remote, mysterious, or idealized.”

-Think Anne Shirley in Anne of Green Gables.
-Or even the Doctor in Doctor Who choosing to look to the stars and make a difference and go on adventures.
+Think Anne Shirley in Anne of Green Gables or even the Doctor in Doctor Who choosing to look to the stars, make a difference, and go on adventures.

 Rose Tyler in Doctor Who says: